Department website: http://medicine.hsc.wvu.edu/pt

 PT 723.
 Developmental Life Tasks.
 3 Hours.

-Life-span human or occupational therapy interventions.
-Cultural influences in health and illness. domains with particular emphasis on applications to physical.
+Life-span human development across cognitive, psychosocial and neuromotor domains with particular emphasis on applications to physical or occupational therapy interventions.
+Cultural influences in health and illness.

 PT 724.
 Exercise Foundations.
 3 Hours.

-Principles of aerobic Includes laboratory experience in exercise testing and development of exercise programs for therapeutic purposes.
+Principles of aerobic and resistance training for rehabilitation populations.
+Includes laboratory experience in exercise testing and development of exercise programs for therapeutic purposes.

 PT 725.
 Evidence-Based Physical Therapy 2.
 3 Hours.